Domestic and family violence

 Note that 'physical harm' is defined in reference to s1A of schedule 2 of the Criminal Code Act 1983 (NT) and 'serious harm' is defined in s1 of schedule 2 of the Criminal Code Act 1983 (NT).

-In the event the circumstances that provide for a reasonable excuse cease to exist, the person must then still report under s124A(1) of the Domestic and Family Violence Act 2007 (NT).
+In the event the circumstances that provide for a reasonable excuse cease to exist, such as finding out that the belief was not reported, the person must then still report under s124A(1) of the Domestic and Family Violence Act 2007 (NT).

 Mandatory reporting of child abuse